dominikschopper/recipes/docs/recipes/best_brownie_or_choclate-cake.md

 ---
-title: "Choclate Cake"
+title: "Best Brownie ever"
-description: "Chocolate Cake / Brownie"
+description: "A brownie recipe that can be used for the most delicous brownie"
 tags:
   - kuchen
   - schokolade